alexarne/Lookback-FACEIT/README.md

 ## Endpoints

-The server is not indended for public use, but is open nonetheless.
+The server's API is not indended for public use, but is open nonetheless.
 The server only has 1 endpoint, `POST /mutualGames`, which requires the following body: